New Zealand in a Month: Road Trip Itinerary

 Drive Time: 2h15mins

-You’ve arrived at Auckland, New Zealand!
+You’ve arrived in Auckland, New Zealand!
 You will have plenty of time to see the city later, but for now, head south toward the Coromandel and the start of your one-month New Zealand adventure.
 Coromandel is the home of beautiful beaches, most famously, Cathedral Cove.

 Things to do in Hahei